imr-framework/quickNAT_pytorch/README.md

 [1] Guha Roy, A., Conjeti, S., Navab, N., and Wachinger, C. 2018.
 QuickNAT: A Fully Convolutional Network for Quick and Accurate Segmentation of Neuroanatomy.
 Accepted for publication at **NeuroImage**, https://arxiv.org/abs/1801.04161.

 ## Acknowledgement
-I would like to thank Keerthi Sravan Ravi for providing feedbacks for this readme.
+I would like to thank Keerthi Sravan Ravi and Dr. Sairam Geethanath for providing feedbacks for this readme.